 - Donating works of art

 If you would like to make a gift to the AFNPG, or would like to donate a work of art, please do get in touch.

 Join as a Patron

-If you are a US citizen and would like to support the Gallery as a Patron, giving to American Friends of the National Portrait Gallery is a tax-effective way of donating.
-It is a 501(c)(3) registered charity, so you could receive a favourable tax deduction on your gift.
+In the US and would like to join us as a Patron?
+Giving to American Friends of the National Portrait Gallery is a tax-effective way of donating.
+As we are a 501(c)(3) registered charity, you could receive a favourable tax deduction on your gift.

-As an American Patron you will enjoy the same benefits as UK Patrons, as well as the chance to attend occasional US based National Portrait Gallery events.
-American Patrons are encouraged to enjoy special opportunities when visiting London, so please do let us know the dates of your visit.
+As an American Patron you will enjoy the same benefits as UK Patrons, as well as the chance to attend occasional US-based National Portrait Gallery events.
+We encourage American Patrons to reach out to us when visiting London, so you can enjoy special opportunities connected to the Gallery.

 The National Portrait Gallery on tour

-Critically acclaimed National Portrait Gallery exhibitions travel to some of the most celebrated museums and galleries in the United States:
+See below for a list of our critically acclaimed exhibitions in some of the most celebrated museums and galleries in the United States: